int128/kubelogin/README.md

 alias kubectl='kubectl oidc-login exec -- kubectl'
 ```

-If the token expired, it updates the kubeconfig and executes kubectl.
+If the token expired, kubelogin updates the kubeconfig and executes kubectl.

 ```
 % kubectl get pods